 Drive-In Camping Within Pictured Rocks National Lakeshore

-Camping is on a first-come, first-serve basis (no reservations) with an overnight fee of $14 with lakeside sites at Twelvemile Beach Campground $16 per night.
+Camping is on a first-come, first-served basis (no reservations) with a fee of $20 per night.
 Holders of the America The Beautiful Senior Pass

 (62 and older) and the America The Beautiful Access Pass